 Zero Crossing Frequencies

 One way of getting at some frequency information from a vibration is to use what is basically a measuring technique, much like that described above for the piano note.
 One simply looks at the largest peak in the vibration intensity vs. time plot like the one at the top of the page, measures its width in fractions of a second at the baseline of the waveform (i.e. between the adjacent points where the intensity is zero), then calculates 1 divided by this width (the "inverse" of the width) to calculate the number of such waves which one could "fit" in one second.
 This number approximates the frequency of the largest peak.

 Seismograph software does this kind of calculation to give what is called a "zero crossing frequency" ("ZC frequency").1 Indeed, the frequency numbers indicated on seismograph data reports are usually ZC frequencies, since they are available even when waveform data do not exist for a more complete analysis.
-The ZC frequency can be reasonably accurate for simple waveforms with sine-like shapes having few frequency components.
-It can be quite inaccurate for complex waveforms like those from ground vibration, especially when the largest peak is distorted in shape due to the overlap of multiple frequency components.
+The ZC frequency can be reasonably accurate for simple waveforms with sine-like shapes (like those shown at left for sine (blue) and cosine (green) waves) having few frequency components.
+It can be quite inaccurate for complex waveforms like those from ground vibration, especially when the largest peak is distorted in shape from that of a pure sine wave, due to the overlap of multiple frequency components.

 Fast Fourier Transform Frequencies